Breakingviews - Hadas: Larry Fink can’t reshape capitalism

 To be fair, he does not limit himself to fine words.
 BlackRock’s “investment stewardship approach” involves regular talks with companies over long-term concerns, including strategy, purpose, and culture.
 It is distressing that so many of them seem to need such conversations, but Fink’s 2014 worry that companies were paying too much to shareholders “at the expense of capital investment” is probably still valid.
 There are, though, at least four problems with Fink’s approach.

 First, the rise of passive investing styles decreases the influence of fund managers.
-For the entire U.S. equity market, the proportion of money tracking indexes and the like was 45 percent at the end of 2017, up from 5 percent in 2005, according to a working paper from the Federal Reserve Bank of Boston.
+Among U.S. equity mutual funds and exchange-traded funds, the proportion of money tracking indexes and the like was 45 percent at the end of 2017, up from less than 5 percent in 1995, according to a working paper from the Federal Reserve Bank of Boston.
 BlackRock is far ahead of the average, with index and other market-matching funds accounting for 66 percent of its funds under management at the end of 2018.

 Investors get a good deal from low fees with these investment vehicles, pioneered by Vanguard whose founder, Jack Bogle, died last week.
 In effect, such funds give holders a claim on the broad financial performance of the corporate sector.
 However, they are a poor platform from which to lecture managers, because they are designed to participate in whole markets, not to pick and choose among individual companies.

-Note: - This item has been corrected in paragraph three to make clear that the indicated passive investing market share refers to the total U.S. equity mutual fund and exchange-traded fund market, not to the entire U.S. equity market.